-This Chicken Apple Sausage Sheet Pan Meal is as easy as chicken sheet pan meals can be.
+This Chicken Apple Sausage Sheet Pan Dinner is as easy as sheet pan meals can be.
 It’s healthy, quick and minimal prep and clean up – everything you’d want in a delicious sheet pan with chicken sausage.
 Ready in 20 minutes!

 As an Amazon Affiliate, I may earn from qualifying purchases.

-This sheet pan apple chicken sausage and veggies recipe is almost too easy to be called a recipe.
-Seriously – you don’t have to do any prep work at all (except maybe cut the potatoes and sausage, if you’d like).
+This chicken sausage sheet pan dinner is almost too easy to be called a recipe.
+Seriously – you don’t have to do any prep work at all (except cut the potatoes and sausage, if you’d like).

-Easy sheet pan meals are very forgiving, and this chicken sausage sheet pan with veggies and potatoes is one of my favorite weeknight meals and healthy meals for athletes that provides all of the macronutrients.
+Easy sheet pan meals are very forgiving, and this sheet pan with chicken sausage and potatoes is one of my favorite weeknight meals and healthy meals for athletes that provides all of the macronutrients.